For Guides

 In Japan, an art akin to fly fishing (known as tenkara) was necessary for people to fish to survive in remote areas of the mountains — where mountain streams ran rich with native cherry salmon, yamameamago, and iwanaTenkara offers a much simpler approach to fishing — one without a reel; the prototypical cane pole.
 While documentation is limited, archaeological evidence of tenkara’s bamboo rods and hand-tied flies dates back to the 9th century.

 Fly fishing in the greater United Kingdom region became more popular and a love for the game developed as an influx of wealth and recreation changed society.
 With a new dichotomy emerging between sustenance fishing and recreational angling, rod builders began catering their equipment to these different markets.
-Over the next 3 centuries, fishing rods developed into many variations to be used for grocery-getting or sport, combining new materials and techniques to produce better rods for each intended use case.
+Over the next 3 centuries, fishing rods developed into many variations, combining new materials and techniques to produce better rods for each intended use case.
 This corollary of the fly rods origin story saw the birth of the two-handed spey rod.
 Spey casting involves the use of a supercharged, modified roll cast.
 This technique was developed to maximize casting distance while fishing the rivers of England, Ireland, and Scotland for wild Atlantic salmon and sea-run brown trout.

 Materials